 I had a patient that was 99 years of age, a big strapping man, he was sleeping longer and eating less, losing weight, and having trouble walking.
-He had a personal care giver that attended to all his needs, while awake he would get out of bed with assistance, and help to transfer to the wheelchair.
+He had a personal caregiver that attended to all his needs, while awake he would get out of bed with assistance, and needed help to transfer to the wheelchair.
 Eat a few bites at every breakfast, lunch and dinner, and bedtime snack.
 He wanted to visit his hunting ranch one more time, sit on the front porch and watch the sunset one more time.
-We made arraignments with his daughters for transportation and contacted all the law enforcement departments between Crosby and Plano, Texas.
+We made arrangements with his daughters for transportation and contacted all the law enforcement departments between Crosby and Plano, Texas.
 We especially wanted the law enforcement department to know that our patient was a hospice patient.
 One of his daughters put him in the back seat of his Cadillac packed the O2 concentrator in the truck, kept a smaller O2 tack in the car with him and off they went.
 He spent 1 ½ days at the hunting camp and one more sunset.
 Returned home and passed away on New Years night.

 The following are excerpts from volunteers’ experiences (names have been changed):